jedib0t/go-pretty/table/README.md

   - Add Rows one-by-one or as a group
   - Add Header(s) and Footer(s)
+  - Add a separator line manually after any Row
   - Auto Index Rows (1, 2, 3 ...) and Columns (A, B, C, ...)
   - Limit the length of the Rows; limit the length of individual Columns
   - Page results by a specified number of Lines